MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 First check the description of the alert, to see which of the above three detection types you’re dealing with.

-1. Skeleton Key – You can check if Skeleton Key has affected your domain controllers by using [the scanner written by the ATP team](https://gallery.technet.microsoft.com/Aorato-Skeleton-Key-24e46b73).
+1. Skeleton Key – You can check if Skeleton Key has affected your domain controllers by using [the scanner written by the Azure ATP team](https://gallery.technet.microsoft.com/Aorato-Skeleton-Key-24e46b73).
     If the scanner finds malware on 1 or more of your domain controllers, it is a true positive.

 2. Golden Ticket – there are cases in which a custom application that is rarely used, is authenticating using a lower encryption cipher.
 Check if there are any such custom apps on the source computer.
 If so, it is probably a benign true positive and can be suppressed.